liyanant/multi_prop_pred_halide_SEs/README.md

 ## Authors
-This repository and codes under it are maintained by
+This repository is maintained by

 - Li Yan Anthony Choong (LIYANANT001@e.ntu.edu.sg)